Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

 We've recently released our Test Bench 1.8 update for Headphones!
-Read the R&D Article to learn more.
+Read the R&D Article to learn more about our new direction.
+As we ramp up and retest products, expect delays in testing new and updating preexisting reviews.
+Sorry for the inconvenience and thank you for your patience!

 The 4 Best Astro Headsets of 2024 Reviews

-Updated Sep 10, 2024 at 10:06 am
+Updated Dec 10, 2024 at 09:09 am

 Best Astro Headphones

 We've tested 10 Astro headsets.
 While this brand was bought out by Logitech in 2017, and they don't make many products, they produce well-built and comfortable gaming-oriented headphones that are very popular in the console world.
-Pick the right variant for your preferred platform when choosing your headset, as most of their products are available for Xbox One, PS4, or PC.
+Be sure to pick the right variant for your preferred platform when choosing your headset, as most of their products are available for Xbox One, PS4, or PC.
 Unfortunately, many of their products are on the more expensive side, and their pads also don't block out much ambient noise, so they're best suited to quiet gaming environments.

 Updates